jzzchina/FullStackEngineerChallenge/README.md

 ## Start

-This demo app was able to be deploied and tested using commands  below
+This demo app was able to be start using commands  below

 ```
 $ npm install